ciflikli/website/content/projects/_index.md

 +++
 date = "2015-06-20T14:02:37+02:00"
-title = "About"
+title = "Projects"
 hidden = true
 +++

-Here are some the data projects I am currently working on.
+Here are some of the data projects I am currently working on.

 ***